-Resettlement is a vital protection tool and a durable solution for those in need of international protection who are unable to return to their country of origin for fear of continued persecution and are not able to stay in the first country of asylum due to a lack of local integration opportunities.
+Resettlement is a vital protection tool and only one of the three durable solutions available for refugees.
+It is a lifeline for those in need of international protection who are unable to return to their country of origin for fear of continued persecution and are also not able to stay in the first country of asylum due to a lack of local integration opportunities.

 Resettlement is a key symbol of international solidarity and responsibility sharing with those developing regions hosting 84% of refugees.

-In 2018, 18 states in the European region resettled and admitted 26,852 refugees, a record figure since IOM resettlement activities started 65 years ago.
+In 2019, 18 states in the European region resettled and admitted 30,264 refugees.
+This is a record figure for this region since IOM resettlement activities started more than 65 years ago.

-As part of its principled and people-centred programming and upon request of the receiving states, IOM supports the resettlement and admission of vulnerable refugees by:
+In this context, IOM aims to constantly enhance the quality of its resettlement activities.
+This is done as part of the Organization’s principled and people‑centred programming and in the interest of assisting the people as best we can.
+Upon request by receiving states, IOM supports the resettlement and admission of vulnerable refugees by:

 - Facilitating selection missions and visa processing